Anthony-Avila/ControlCharts.js/README.md

 </SCRIPT>
 ```

+# Version: 1.1
+###This Version fixed the following bugs:###
+  + **Fixed Bug in Control Charts** - Somepoint before the original release, I was using the full size of the chart
+      to represent the within-spec region of the data.
+When I updated it to have 10% padding on top/bottom, I failed
+      to add that padding in the function that determines where to place datapoints on the chart.
+I have corrected that
+      in the version.

+###This Version add the following features:###
+  + **Webapp Example** - A new example has been added in the example folder, which demonstrates how to use ControlCharts.js
+      to build SPC Webapps.
+The example has a lot of advanced features not found in the other examples, which should work
+      well to get any developer started in building awesome webapps with ControlCharts.js

+  + The **SelectionHook** paramater adds functionality to the Highlight Feature.
+You are now able to pass a function to
+       the Control Charts that will execute whenever a user selects a range of points.
+A nice example of its use can be
+       found on the webapp example.

 # Version: 1.0
 This is only my initial code, proving the concept of Interactive Control Charts in JavaScript.
 It is mostly proof of UI
 and offers no value other than displaying data (the interactivity is tied to no function(s) yet).